 The tablet comes with microSD card and regular SIM card slot on the left, while volume rocker and power button are present on the right.
 The illustration on the SIM slot is, strangely, not indicative of the way the SIM is supposed to be inserted - we wasted quite a bit of time with that!

 There is no Micro-USB port on the device and company has included a proprietary data cum charging port on the bottom that is joined by the stereo speakers and primary mic.
 The top houses the 3.5mm audio jack and secondary mic.

 Overall, Tab 2 310 has been put together very well and the sturdy build is certainly a positive for it.

-you won't be too happy with PLS on the P3100.
+If you have seen the Retina display on the new iPad or even the Super AMOLED Plus on Galaxy Tab 680, you won't be too happy with PLS on the P3100.
 The whites are a little yellowish and blacks are also on the grey side.

 The touchscreen on the tablet is also prone to smudges and fingerprints.

 The handset-makers have have been slow in bringing Android 4.0 smartphones in India but for tablets it has been a totally different story.
 Manufacturers ranging from Micromax to Zync to Milagrow, all have released multiple ICS tablets in the country.
 In that respect, Samsung is actually quite late in releasing its ICS tablet, while the relatively unknown makers have flooded the market with their latest ICS offerings.

 Coming back to Samsung Galaxy Tab 2 310, this tablet runs on Android 4.0.3 with Touchwiz UX on top.
 Similar to what we have seen on the smartphone, Ice Cream Sandwich is also a big improvement over Honeycomb on tablets.

 The whole experience of using the ICS is pleasant and there is no lag, but surprisingly we saw a lot of shutter on the home-screen.